 As a first step we examine how each set of labels is distributed in entropy space.
-These results are shown in Table 5.
+These results are shown in Table 6.
 For each label, we give the mean location and standard deviation in each dimension for the set of anomalies with that label.
 Note that this does not reflect any sort of automatic clustering, but is just a measure of where anomalies are located in entropy space.
-In this table, we have placed a bullet (\bullet) next to each case in which the mean is more than one standard deviation from zero, and a star (\star) when the mean is more than two standard deviations from zero.
+In this table, we have placed an asterisk next to each case in which the mean is more than one standard deviation from zero, and two asterisks when the mean is more than two standard deviations from zero.

 The table shows that the location of anomalies in entropy space is consistent with the manual labels, and gives information about the nature of each anomaly type.
 Alpha flows are characterized by concentration in source and destination addresses.
 DoS attacks are characterized by a concentration in destination address.
 Flash crowds are from a dispersed set of source ports, to a concentrated set of destination addresses.
 Port scans are from a concentrated set of source addresses to a concentrated set of destination addresses and a very widely dispersed set of destination ports.
-Network scans are from a highly dispersed set of source ports, to a concentrated set of destination ports (we find that such network scans often use a large set of source ports, sometimes incrementing the source port on each probe).
+Network scans are from a highly dispersed set of source ports, to a concentrated set of destination addresses and a very widely dispersed set of destination ports (we find that such network scans often use a large set of source ports, sometimes incrementing the source port on each probe).
 Network outages correspond to an unusually dispersed set of source and destination addresses found in a particular flow.
 Point to multipoint are from a small set of source addresses and ports to very large sets of addresses and ports.
-The false alarms have no strong tendency to show an unusual distribution for any feature.
-Finally, there are a set of unknown anomalies that show a slight tendency to concentration in source and destination addresses.
-We will return to the nature of these unknown anomalies below.
+The false alarms